Zeus30007/RoseV1/README.md

 ## 🚀 **Contributors**

-Idriel is made possible by the hard work of these awesome contributors.
+Rose is made possible by the hard work of these awesome contributors.
 Thank you! 💖

 <table>
   <tr>